Rhodobacter capsulatus: Genomic Characteristics

 The R. capusulatus genome consists of one chromosome and one plasmid.
 Sanger sequencing was first used to assemble the genome.
 The complete genome was then analyzed using several programs, Critica, Glimmer, RNAmmer, tRNAscan, and ARAGORN.
 These programs all identify different groups of genes, including protein-coding, tRNA, tmRNA, and rRNA genes.
 The chromosome is approximately 3.7-Mb with 3,531 open reading frames (ORFs), while the plasmid is smaller at 133-kb and 154 ORFs.
 Within the 3,531 ORFs in the chromosome, 3,100 had a known function assigned.
 Another 610 ORFs had similarities to genes that are known, but their function is still not proven.
 The rest of the ORFs were novel, with nothing similar in UniRef90, NCBI-NR, COG, or KEGG databases used for comparison.
 The genetic material had a high GC content at 66.6%.
 R. capsulatus contains all of the genes necessary to produce all 20 amino acids, and also contains 42 transposase genes, and 237 phage genes, including the gene transfer agent (GTA).
 The chromosome can be found in the NCBI database under CP001312, and the plasmid is under accession number CP001313.

 Ecology

 These bacteria prefer aqueous environments such as those around natural water sources or in sewage.
 R. capsulatus has been isolated from the United States and Cuba.
-Initially, this bacteria could be grown in the lab by plating samples from the environment onto RCVBN (DL-malic acid, ammonium sulfate, biotin, nicotonic acid, trace elements, and some additional compounds) medium and incubating them anaerobically with ample light.
+Initially, this bacteria could be grown in the lab by plating samples from the environment onto RCVBN (DL-malic acid, ammonium sulfate, biotin, nicotinic acid, trace elements, and some additional compounds) medium and incubating them anaerobically with ample light.
 Colonies on these plates could then be isolated, grown in pure culture, and identified as R. capsulatus.
 With the sequencing of its genome, RNA and DNA sequencing can now be used to identify this species.